 We have an exquisite sense of hearing, where we are able to encode over 12 orders of magnitude in intensity and discriminate between two tones that differ in only 0.2% in frequency.
 These abilities originate from the auditory periphery’s ability to detect sound.
-A key process in the detection lies in the mechano-electrical transduction (mechanotransduction) process.
+A key process in the detection lies in the mechano-electrical transduction (mechanotransduction) process that happens in the stereocilia hair bundle (highlighted in middle image above).
 Failures of this process lead to multiple causes of genetic deafness and likely underlie some forms of noise induced and age related hearing loss.
 In our lab, we are interested in the molecular mechanisms of the mammalian auditory mechanotransduction process.
 We use state-of-the-art technology to elucidate these mechanisms.

 A key mechanism surrounding mechanotransduction is adaptation.
 Adaptation is posited to contribute to the amazing dynamic range of the auditory system, control the set point of the system, as well as contribute to mechanical filtering of incoming signals.
 We recently showed a Ca2+ independent form of adaptation (Peng et. al, 2013), which indicated that we understood less about the mechanisms of adaptation in the mammalian auditory system than previously thought.
 We now have the opportunity to define the mechanisms of adaptation, so that we are able to better understand the mechanotransduction process.